GlucoZyme

 Challenges

-The performance of biosensors strongly depends on enzyme quality.
-Traditional biosensors rely on older detection mechanisms that introduce significant operational vulnerabilities.
+The performance of biosensors strongly depends on the choice of enzyme.
+Traditional biosensors rely on detection mechanisms based on indirect transduction, which introduce significant operational vulnerabilities.

 High Working Potential